Senozoid/ZC1-handbook/Handbook.md

 ## Playable Races

-The most basic identity of the player character is their race.
+One of the basic components of the player character's identity is their race.
 There are plans for 4 playable races: human, dwarf, elf, half-giant.
-However, in the current version, human is the only playable race since the re-writing of the story required for other races has not been completed.
+However, in the early versions of the game, not all of them may be available to play.

 ### Human